NLnetLabs/draft-ietf-sidrops-prefer-rrdp/draft-bruijnzeels-sidrops-deprecate-rsync-01.md

   rsync access for other purposes under the understanding that availability is not guaranteed.

+### Measurements

+Although the tools may support RRDP, users will still need to install updated versions of these tools in their infrastructure.
+Any Repository operator can measure this transition by observing access to their RRDP and rsync repositories respectively.

+But even after new versions have been available, it is expected that there will be long, low volume, tail of users who did not upgrade and still depend on rsync.

+It is hard to quantify here now, what would be an acceptable moment to conclude that it's safe to move to the next phase and make rsync optional.
+A parallel to the so-called DNS Flag Day comes to mind.

+## Phase 3 - RPKI repositories support RRDP, and optionally rsync

+The end goal of this phase is that there will be no operational dependencies on rsync for Repositories, although they MAY still choose to operate rsync at a best effort basis.

+### Updates to RFC 6481

+From this phase onwards these updates are applied to [section 3 of @!RFC6481] as it was updated during Phase 2 described above:

+OLD:

+- The publication repository MUST be available using the RPKI Repository Delta Protocol [@!RFC8182].
+The RRDP server SHOULD be hosted on a highly available platform.
+- The publication repository MUST be available using rsync [@!RFC5781] [RSYNC].
+The rsync server SHOULD be hosted on a highly available platform.
+- Support of additional retrieval mechanisms is the choice of the repository operator.
+The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

+NEW:

+- The publication repository MUST be available using the RPKI Repository Delta Protocol [@!RFC8182].
+The RRDP server SHOULD be hosted on a highly available platform.
+- The publication repository MAY be available using rsync [@!RFC5781] [RSYNC].
+- Support of additional retrieval mechanisms is the choice of the repository operator.
+The supported retrieval mechanisms MUST be consistent with the accessMethod element value(s) specified in the SIA of the associated CA or EE certificate.

 # Rsync URIs as object identifiers

+If and when RPKI Repositories no longer need to support rsync, this begs the question whether rsync should still be used in URIs used in RPKI objects.

 [@!RFC6481] defines a profile for the Resource Certificate Repository Structure.
 In this profile objects are identified through rsync URIs.
 E.g. a CA certificate